Member Status: Accredited

 I have a deep trust in the healing capacity that a counselling/psychotherapy relationship can provide.
 I believe each individual brings with them their own qualities and experiences, everyone is exceptional and unique.
-Seeing beyond labels to the person, I recognize that it is the individual that knows him or herself best.
+Seeing beyond labels to the person, I recognize that it is the individual that knows themself best.
 I strive to build relationships in which clients say they feel empowered and listened to as I offer an attentive, understanding and accepting space.

 I work with people from diverse backgrounds.
 Growing up with a visible difference, my own experience informs my particular passion and specialism in the impact of discrimination towards people who are viewed as ‘different’ and the impact that discriminatory behaviour can have upon us personally.
 I have a deep and nuanced appreciation of the complexities of oppression in areas of diversity and an innate understanding of identity trauma and the human condition in all its intricacies.
 This is helpful in therapy where it is crucial to comprehend issues pertaining to power and powerlessness and the ways these factors are heightened in traditional hierarchical systems.

 Much of my work is in support of survivors of all types of abuse.
 The nature of my counselling practice allows the individuals I work with to explore their trauma; acquiring compassion, patience, and gentleness for self, the ability to feel in the present, and to develop healthy boundaries that allow personal growth and healing.
 I am a naturally empathic person and this helps me in my endeavour to form genuine and prizing relationships with people who may have little experience of this in their lives.